 The Texas Lottery has a robust collections program that leverages all tools authorized by the State Lottery Act to ensure that it collects proceeds from lottery sales.
 However, there are factors outside of the agency's control that can impact sales collections.
 These include poor economic conditions that can impact lottery retailers, leading to increases in non-sufficient fund EFT bank account sweeps and bankruptcy filings.
 Similarly, a large retail chain might file for bankruptcy, potentially resulting in significant unpaid balances related to lottery transactions.
 The agency takes certain actions to mitigate the effects of large non-sufficient funds bank account sweeps and retailer bankruptcies, including working closely with the Office of the Attorney General, as appropriate.
 In addition to these measures, the agency conducts an analysis during the initial license application review process of business owners' financial history with the lottery or credit history to determine potential financial risk.
-High-risk applicants are required to post CDs in the agency's name to protect the state against financial loss.
+High-risk applicants are required to post additional forms of financial security such as "time deposits" or CDs in the agency's name to protect the state against financial loss.